lextm/jekyll-theme-chirpy/_posts/2012-2-25-touch-mouse-mate.md

 Here I announce a new open source project I am working on this weekend, named Touch Mouse Mate.
 <!--more-->

-Microsoft releases a product called Touch Mouse early last year (Augest 2011 per http://www.zdnet.com/blog/btl/hands-on-review-microsoft-touch-mouse/54264).
+Microsoft releases a product called Touch Mouse early last year (August 2011 per http://www.zdnet.com/blog/btl/hands-on-review-microsoft-touch-mouse/54264).

 http://www.microsoft.com/hardware/en-us/products/touch-mouse/microsite/

 Compared to a normal mouse, it is slightly different in the following way,

-* It supports multitouch
+* It supports multi-touch
 * It supports gestures
 * BAD, it does not support middle click (Arc Touch Mouse supports that)
 * WOW, it has an SDK